 You can set permission rules for new projects under the “New Projects” tab in the Org > Members tool.
 Once a permission rule is set, whenever a new project is made the user will be added to the Team section with the selected permissions and roles.

 Toggle “Auto-add [user] to all projects” on, and select the appropriate project permissions for this user from the “Auto-add Project Permissions” dropdown.
 If desired, set the role(s) for this user for all new projects by choosing the roles under “Auto-add Project Role(s).”
 Hold Ctrl (⌘ for Mac) to select multiple roles.
 When the permissions and roles have been chosen, make sure to click “Update.”

 In the Org Admin tab, you can give a user Org Admin status, remove a user from the Org, or grant access to the mailroom.
 Org Admins are automatically granted mailroom access.

-To navigate to the Org Admin tab, click the hamburger menu in the top left corner, and then select “Setup” in the dropdown.
+To navigate to the Org Admin tab, click the main menu in the top left corner, and then select “Setup” in the dropdown.
 Click “Orgs” in the lefthand menu, and then click on the “Members” tab.
 Click on the desired user card and choose the “Org Admin” tab.

 To grant Org Admin status or access to the mailroom, click on the respective toggle.
 To remove a user from the Org, click on the red text in the bottom left of the window.
 A popup will ask you for confirmation.
 If you are sure, click “Remove from Org.”